SAMazumder/SAMazumder.github.io/index.md

 I'm an MSc.
 Applied Mathematics candidate at Ryerson University.

-When I have time, I like repeatedly picking heavy objects up above my head, then allowing them to fall.
+I like lifting picking heavy objects up above my head, then allowing them to fall.

 I drink copious amounts of coffee.